dfizzkruah93/alx-low_level_programming/0x00-hello_world/README.md

-‘script that run a C file through the processor and result into another file’
+script that compile a C file but does not link.